-- retention and motivation of key executives; - attraction of high quality management to the company: and - performance incentives that allow executives to share the success of the Company.
+- retention and motivation of key executives; - attraction of high quality management to the company: and - performance incentives that allow executives to share in the success of the Company.

 There is no scheme to provide retirement benefits, other than statutory superannuation, to non-executive Directors.

-The Managing Director is responsible for the general remuneration policies and practices that apply to the balance of employees within the Company.
+The Managing Director, once appointed, will be responsible for the general remuneration policies and practices that apply to the balance of employees within the Company.

-Details of the qualifications and experience of the members of the Committee are detailed in the Directors' Profiles on the Company website at www.lcg.properties

-The Remuneration and Nomination Committee has a Charter to govern its activities that has been approved by the Board of Directors.
-The number of meetings of the Remuneration and Nomination Committee during the financial year are provided in the Directors' Report of the Annual Report of the Company.
+Details of the qualifications and experience of the members of the Committee are detailed in the 'Information on Directors' section of the Directors' report.
+The Remuneration Committee has a Charter to govern its activities that has been approved by the Board of Directors.
+The number of meetings of the Remuneration Committee during the financial year is provided in the Directors' Report.

-An outline of the Company's remuneration policies in respect of directors and executives is set out in the audited Remuneration Report contained in the Annual Reports of the Company.
-Detailed disclosure of the remuneration paid to the Company's directors and executives is also set within the Remuneration Report section of each Annual Report.
+An outline of the Company's remuneration policies in respect of directors and executives is set out in the audited Remuneration Report contained in the Directors' Report.